 As an IWU student, it is your responsibility to track your progress each semester towards completing graduation requirements using the MyIWU degree evaluation tool.

-*Either Physics sequence (101-102 or 105-106) is acceptable; however, in addition, MATH 161 is required for PHYS 105, and MATH 162 is required for PHYS 106.
+*Either Physics sequence (101-102 or 105-106) is acceptable; however, in addition, MATH 176 is required for PHYS 105, and MATH 177 is required for PHYS 106.

 For students interested in studying abroad, the fall semester of the third year is recommended for students who plan to apply to medical school at the end of their junior year and fall semester junior or senior year for students planning to apply in their senior year.
 It is highly recommended that students consult with Dr. Walker as early as possible if they plan to study abroad.

-- The courses listed in the template, students must also take a one semester psychology course (PYSC 100), a one semester sociology course (SOC 101), and must have familiarity with basic statistics-thus an introduction to statistics may be required.
+In addition to the courses listed in the template, students must also take a one semester psychology course (PSYC 100), a one semester sociology course (SOC 101), and must have familiarity with basic statistics-thus an introduction to statistics may be required.

-- The MCAT is taken during the spring of a student's junior or senior year.
+The MCAT is taken during the spring of a student's junior or senior year.

 With the computer version of the MCAT, there are many possible dates.
 Consult a member of the pre-med advisory committee with any questions.

-- Premedical/Predental Advisory Committee – The chair of this committee is Dr. Loni Walker.
+Premedical/Predental Advisory Committee – The chair of this committee is Dr. Loni Walker.

 Premed Listserv – Students should be told to subscribe to the premed listserv.
 The premed committee uses this listserv to disseminate important information throughout the academic year and summer.
 Students can subscribe to the list through the MyIWU portal.

-- Career Center – The career center has a wealth of information concerning the health professions.
+Career Center – The career center has a wealth of information concerning the health professions.